 In an extensive study published by the New England Journal of Medicine in 2003 ballroom dancing was found to be the only physical activity studied that was significantly associated with fewer dementia cases.
 Over the course of 21 years 469 people were studied as they aged to see who would ultimately develop signs of dementia.
 Records of their favorite mental and physical activities were kept over those years.

 From the many mental and physical activities studied, ballroom dancing was the most associated with fewer dementia cases even after other possible factors were controlled for.
 (For detailed information on this study see the UK health service provider BUPA Ballroom dancing and reduced dementia risk and the abstract for the study Leisure activities – including ballroom dancing) and dementia.

 Increasingly dancing is being prescribed as therapy for conditions such as Parkinson’s.
 So many studies have shown concrete measured improvements for this condition including this one from Frontiers in Neuroscience.

 Stroke is another affliction that can sometimes be improved by diligently working on dance skills.
 Here is an example from Texas of a lady who originally had ballroom dancing as her hobby before her stroke and has since utilized her dancing for her road to recovery.

 Positive results for ballroom dancing have also been reported in the American Journal of Occupational Therapy in the study Ballroom Dance: Motivation for Physical Participation.

 The socializing aspects of learning to ballroom dance socially have been employed in helping those in the Autism Spectrum (ASD) – Social Goals in Adults with ASD.

 We encourage you to reap the wonderful benefits that dancing has to offer you.

+The benefits are real.
 Getting started is easy.
 The first step is to schedule a free introductory lesson with one of our trained instructors.
 During that lesson, your instructor will determine your current level and recommend an appropriate course for you to continue.